notThatCoo/RPG_Game/README.md

 > Class Diagram Description:
 Character class:
 +Character(Hero Race, Hero Class, const string &, double ,double,double,double)
-	Creates character
+	Creates character,
 +HeroRace set stats(string c): void
 Takes in character Hero Race’s and class corresponding stats and computes
-	Total character stats
+	Total character stats,
 +get stats(): string
 	Out put character’s name, current stats and level +damage(double d):void
-	Compute health after taking damage
+	Compute health after taking damage,
 +attack():void
 	character attacks Attack
 +isAlive(): bool
-	Returnings false if health is less than 1 and true otherwise
+	Returnings false if health is less than 1 and true otherwise,

 Human/dwarf/Dragonborn/elf Class:
 +attackstrength(double, double, double,double): double
-takes in character's stats and computes total damage character will inflict when attacking +attack(character& ): void
+takes in character's stats and computes total damage character will inflict when attacking, +attack(character& ): void
-	Player attacks character passed in
+	Player attacks character passed in,
 +flee(): void
-	Character can attempt to flee a fight when it is their turn Computes if character successfully flees a fight and flees if yes +checkinventory(): void
+	Character can attempt to flee a fight when it is their turn Computes if character successfully flees a fight and flees if yes, +checkinventory(): void
-	Outputs the contents of inventory, gives the user an option to equip item, and will change the character stats accordingly to item abilities
+	Outputs the contents of inventory, gives the user an option to equip item, and will change the character stats accordingly to item abilities,

  > ## Phase III